 While your organization is surely familiar with the process of securing donations from individual supporters, you may not be as well-versed in the ways your nonprofit can obtain contributions from larger entities, from small businesses to multinational corporations.
+According to Double the Donation, 65% of Fortune 500 companies provide matching gift programs.
+And an estimated $4-$7 billion in corporate philanthropy funds go unclaimed.

 If your nonprofit hasn’t yet taken advantage of the many forms of corporate philanthropy, this article is the one for you!

 Simply put, corporate philanthropy is the act of companies contributing to charitable causes, be that through monetary donations, volunteer time, or something else entirely.
+Through these programs, they support communities and community organizations where the companies are based.
+These corporate philanthropy programs are often made a part of the company’s employee engagement program to encourage a positive work environment.

 Here’s a preview of the topics we’ll cover: